 Get the handout with all activities by clicking on the button.

 By turning the study of context clues into game-like activities, students will learn techniques for figuring out new words.
 Games make the lesson fun and less of a challenge.
 I like to begin my study with one of the following activities:

 Mystery Objects ~ Place objects into lunch-sized brown paper bags.
 Call on one student to describe the contents of the bag while others in the class try to guess what the object may be.
 I usually do this with four to five objects.
 Follow this activity by discussing how this activity is similar to figuring out unknown words in a sentence.

 Cloze Activity ~ Provide sentences with one word missing.
-Turn completing the sentences into a competition by allowing students only a minute or two to complete the missing words.
+Turn the process of completing the sentences into a competition by allowing students only a minute or two to complete the missing sentences.
 See which student can fill in the most blanks in the specified amount of time.
 End the activity with a discussion of how students were able to know what the missing word should be.
 Compare this activity to coming across an unfamiliar word while reading.

 Examples of Cloze Sentences:

 On the _________________, we had a picnic and watched the fireworks.